hashicorp/atlas-upload-cli/README.md

                       conflicting includes)
   -address=<url>      The address of the Atlas server -token=<token>      The Atlas API token
-  -vcs                Get lists of files to exclude and include from version
+  -vcs                Get lists of files to exclude and include from a version
                       control system (Git, Mercurial or Subversion) -metadata<k=v>      Arbitrary key-value (string) metadata to be sent with the upload; may be specified multiple times